The Right To Bear Arms Shall Not be Infringed Upon

-My guess is this Ambassador did not have a gun, was not prepared to defend himself since he always had security and a protection detail.
+My guess is that the Ambassador did not have a gun and was not prepared to defend himself since he always had security and a protection detail.
 Which is why I push self-reliance.
 When you give the Government or others the power to protect you, then the Government can decide when, how and where to protect you.
 Gun ownership has saved countless lives, yet the liberal media would have you believe guns are bad and they cause all the problems.
-And yet people believe that If Only Gov had Guns then the people will be safe, the exact opposite of what history shows us.
+And yet people believe that If Only Government had Guns then the people will be safe, the exact opposite of what history shows us.

 I am not trying to make the Ambassador look bad, but trying to make the point, knowledge and preparedness is the key to protecting yourself and your loved ones.
 Giving that ability away never ends well.